Chapter 2

 Dr. Boulder regards him silently, mulling something over.
 After a moment, she sets her stylus down and leans forward slightly.

-“You know, Adam,” she begins, rearranging a few items on her desk, “this reminds me of a client I had years ago, during The Sorrows.”
+“You know, Adam,” she begins, rearranging a few items on her desk, “this reminds me of a client I had years ago, during the Sorrows.”

-“A surgeon.
-Brilliant.
-Saved lives others couldn’t.
-Then a bomb hit his hospital while he was on vacation.
-Most colleagues didn't make it.”
+“A surgeon,” she continues.
+“Brilliant.
+He saved lives others couldn’t.
+But then a bomb hit his hospital while he was on vacation.
+Most of his colleagues didn’t make it.”

-“Survivor’s guilt ate at him.
-He hesitated, second-guessed.
-His caution put patients at risk.
+“Survivor’s guilt ate at him,” she says, her voice quieter, more personal.
+“He hesitated.
+Second-guessed everything.
+His caution put patients at risk.”

 “They took his license after a child died.”